-Unfortunately, we do not have a long-term evaluation of a large-scale ubicomp deployment.
-We do, however, have a large rating data set that has been around for more than a decade.
+Unfortunately, we do not have a long-term evaluation of a large-scale mobile computing deployment.
+We do, however, have a large rating data set from the Advogato community that has been around for more than a decade5.
 Using this data set (described next), we evaluate whether our algorithm is effective in predicting real trust ratings (Section 4.1).
 Then, to evaluate how robust our algorithm is, we emulate how users may rationally turn to be uncooperative (Section 4.2).
-Finally, we implement our algorithm to assess whether it is usable on a standard mobile phone (Section 4.3).
+Finally, we implement our algorithm to assess whether it is usable on a mobile phone (Section 4.3).